Manipulation Test for Multidimensional RDD: Manipulation Test

-The vector $\hat{\theta}$ converges in distribution to a multivariate normal distribution, and the test statistic $\hat{t}$ converges to a $\chi^2$ with $d$ degrees of freedom.
-Consequently, the critical value $c(\alpha)$ corresponds to the $1-\alpha$ quantile of a $\chi^2$ distribution with $d$ degrees of freedom.
-If the test statistic exceeds this critical value, the manipulation test rejects the null hypothesis.
+In Section \ref{subsec:manipulation_test}, I derive the asymptotic distribution of $\hat{\theta}$ and prove that the test statistic $\hat{t}$ converges to a $\chi^2$ distribution with $d$ degrees of freedom.
+Consequently, the critical value $c(\alpha)$ can be chosen as the $1-\alpha$ quantile of a $\chi^2$ distribution with $d$ degrees of freedom.

+With these test statistics and critical value, the manipulation test $\phi(\hat{t}, \alpha)$ is asymptotically valid and consistent for the null hypothesis in Equation \ref{eq:condition_marginal}.